colinsheppard/time/README.md

 *time:schedule-repeating-event-shuffled agent task tick-or-time interval-number*
 *time:schedule-repeating-event-shuffled agentset task tick-or-time-number interval-number*

 Add a repeating event to the discrete event schedule and shuffle the agentset during execution.
 This is identical to *time:schedule-repeating-event* but the individuals in the agentset execute the action in randomized order.
+If the schedule is anchored (see time:anchor-schedule), then *time:schedule-repeating-event-shuffled-with-period* can be used to expressed the repeat interval as a period (e.g. 1 "day" or 2.5 "hours").

     time:schedule-repeating-event-shuffled turtles task go-forward 2.5 1.0
+	time:schedule-repeating-event-shuffled-with-period turtles task go-forward 2.5 1.0 "month"

 ---------------------------------------